Keperoze/Homework/README.md

 ### 2.1.
 The initial interactive Dashboard - here, two active filters (source and service) can be applied to all visualizations.
 ### 2.2.
 Custom URL Tooltip page - if mouse is hovered over URL table, it will display the newest URL information.
 ### 2.3.
 TLD Drillthrough page - showing specific information only about the selected TLD.
+### Since github won't display a preview of this file, I am also attaching Dashboard_Prieview.png to show the end result in an image.
 ## Urls.csv is the generated up-to-date URL information file, containing only the most relevant data of each URL.
 ## All remaining files are only here to properly load the Power BI Dashboards.